fluxninja/aperture/docs/content/introduction.md

 ## Declarative Policy Language

-Aperture's declarative policy language enables teams to easily create and version policies that define the behaviors of their applications under different conditions.
-This provides teams with a visual representation of their policies, allowing them to quickly and intuitively understand how the system is behaving and correcting itself.
+Aperture's declarative policy language enables teams to rapidly create and version policies that define the behaviors of their applications under different conditions.
+This provides teams with a visual representation of their policies, allowing them to intuitively understand how the system is behaving and correcting itself.

 ## Advanced Load Management Capabilities